iamc/2023-03-21-workshop/content/communication/email-to-co-org-helpers.md

 +++
-title = "2023-02-23 Email to observers/general helpers/co-teachers"
-[extra]
-subject = "CodeRefinery Workshop info for helpers, co-instructors, and observers"
+title = "2023-02-23 Email to observers and volunteers" [extra] subject = "CodeRefinery Workshop info for helpers, co-instructors, and observers"
 +++